techidaily/site-win11-tips/source/_posts/mastering-time-display-on-win-11-taskbar.md

 ## 3\.
 Hide or Show the Clock and Date from the Taskbar Using the Registry Editor

- The[Registry Editor](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) is an extensive database of your Windows operating system configuration settings.
+ The [Registry Editor](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) is an extensive database of your Windows operating system configuration settings.
 You can use it to navigate the registry and edit its keys.

  Here's how to use the Registry Editor to hide the clock and date from the taskbar:

-1. In the Run dialog box, type**regedit** and click**OK.** It'll[open the Registry Editor](https://www.makeuseof.com/windows-11-open-registry-editor/) .
+1. In the Run dialog box, type**regedit** and click**OK.** It'll [open the Registry Editor](https://www.makeuseof.com/windows-11-open-registry-editor/) .
 2. Navigate to the following location:
 `Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Policies`
 3. Right-click on the**Policies** key in the left panel, choose**New,** and then select**Key.**